-You might be thinking, 1/2 size doesn’t look exactly half the distance between the nut and bridge as a full size guitar, and you would be correct.
-These numbers aren’t based on actual sizes and are simply used to differentiate between the available sizes.
+You might be thinking, a 1/2 or 1/4 size guitar doesn’t look exactly half or quarter the distance between the nut and bridge as a full-size guitar, and you would be correct.
+These numbers aren’t based on the overall length and are simply used to differentiate between available sizes.

 Why Does Scale Length Matter?

 Aside from a child’s ability to reach all of the strings and play comfortably, scale length also governs the tension of the strings.